Wedding Venue Dietary Requirements: Complete Guide

 Planning for dietary requirements should begin months before your wedding day to ensure every guest’s needs are met with precision and care.

-When collecting this information, partner with a caterer specialising in dietary inclusivity.
-They should demonstrate expertise in preventing cross-contamination and providing varied menu options.
+When collecting this information, partner with a specialist in dietary inclusivity.
+They should demonstrate expertise in preventing cross-contamination and offering a diverse range of menu options.

 Discuss the possibility of having dedicated serving stations or pre-packaged meals for guests with severe restrictions.
 Ensure all dishes are labelled with ingredient information and potential allergens.